manasdas17/schematic-file-converter-restored/README.md

 Supported Formats
 ---------------

-  The converter started with support for KiCad.
-We have since been expanding it to support many of the popular open and closed source formats, as follows.
+  The converter can import and export in the following popular open and closed source formats.

-* KiCad     (in beta testing)
+* KiCad
-* gEDA      (in beta testing)
+* gEDA
-* Eagle     (in alpha testing)
+* Eagle     (in testing)
-* Eagle XML (in alpha testing)
+* Eagle XML (in testing)
-* Fritzing  (in development)
+* Fritzing  (in testing)

+Format Wish List
+---------------

+  This is the list of formats we wish we supported, and will work on or finish someday soon.
+We are looking for developers to help us so please ping us if you're interested!

 * Altium     (in development)
 * Gerber     (in development)
 * ViewDraw   (in development)

-Format Wish List
----------------

-  This is the list of formats we wish we supported, and will work on someday (hopefully soon!).
-We are looking for developers to help us so please ping us if you're interested!

 * DXDesigner
 * PADs
 * Alegro